ecg-marktplaats/marktplaats-api-guidelines/docs/resource-representation-format.md

             { "fields": ["field1", "field2"], "message": "Some error over multiple fields.", "code": "a-b-c" }
         ]
     }

+Response code is `400`, content type MUST be `application/json`, encoding MUST be UTF-8.

 `_link.help.href` *(required)* : A URL that refers to a help page.
 (See [documentation](documentation.md).)